 Looking for information and data on where effects of climate change are of greatest concern in the United States?
 Great!
 You’re in the right place!
-For this campaign, the Regional Foundation Repair Team analyzed search engine data trends to:
+The Regional Foundation Repair Team analyzed search engine data trends to:

 - Find out which states complete the most searches related to climate change